In this article, you will learn:

 Every modern website is often built using static and dynamic content.
 Static content includes text, images, style sheets, and other objects.
 Dynamic content includes components of the website that are personalized to each viewer.
 CloudFront is designed for both.

-If you want to know how to set up a CloudFront distribution for static website hosting, try reading this blog post - Set up an Amazon CloudFront distribution with SSL and S3.
+If you want to know how to set up a CloudFront distribution for static website hosting, try reading our blog post: Set up an Amazon CloudFront distribution with SSL and S3

 Security of a CloudFront distribution is associated with its ability to connect to multiple AWS services such as AWS Shield, AWS Web Application Firewall (AWS WAF), and Amazon Route 53 and to run smoothly with them to create multiple layers of security to withstand DDoS attacks and other possible threats.
 With Amazon CloudFront as an entry point to your network, you move possible attacks to its level and protect your underlying IT infrastructure.